Does Your Baby Need Physiotherapy? Exploring the Benefits of Early Intervention for Healthy Development

 After noting signs your child may benefit from physiotherapy, it’s crucial to understand developmental delays and needs.
 Developmental delays can surface in various areas, such as physical growth, motor skills, speech, and social or emotional development.

-Recognizing these delays early plays a pivotal role in addressing them effectively.
+Recognising these delays early plays a pivotal role in addressing them effectively.
 Premature babies often face more challenges and may show signs of delayed milestones compared to their peers and other babies born at full term.

 It aids children with developmental delays in overcoming obstacles that hinder their ability to crawl, walk, or engage in age-appropriate activities, ultimately fostering their independence and enhancing their quality of life.